 Shoulder seasons typically lie between the wet and dry seasons in the tropics and during late spring and early autumn in temperate climate destinations such as the Mediterranean.

-Note: Our weather guide is produced from meteorological data sourced from the United States National Oceanic and Atmospheric Administration (NOAA) and the World Meteorological Organization (WMO) in addition to data sourced from the meteorology departments of countries around the world.
+Note: This weather guide is produced from meteorological data sourced from the United States National Oceanic and Atmospheric Administration (NOAA) and the World Meteorological Organization (WMO) in addition to data sourced from the meteorology departments of the respective countries.